Is There Such a Thing as a Best Time to Buy a New Car? 3 Points to Consider

 So, you’re looking to buy a new car.
 Why wouldn’t you?
 After all, there are many advantages to buying a new car.
 You get to play with all the latest technology and gadgets that the automotive industry has to offer.
 Your car will last longer.
-And you’ll be the envy of the roads in your latest motor.
-But when are you planning to buy this car?
+And you’ll be the envy of your neighbours.

 Is there a best time to buy a new car?